jaredkrinke/log/content/posts/programming-languages/100-languages-6.md

 As always, **none of this is groundbreaking**, but it *is* fun to see my code running in places I'd hadn't considered before, like (this time) during the PC boot sequence or [within a PostScript document](100-languages-5.md#postscript).

 # Week 4
 The calendar says this week isn't over yet, but I doubt I'll finish any more problems this week.
-Also, I'm compelled to share first x86 assembly program.
+Also, I'm compelled to share my first x86 assembly program.

 After [experiencing SectorLISP](100-languages-2.md) on day 2, I've been wanting to try my hand at developing for the (in)famous [PC boot sector](https://en.wikipedia.org/wiki/Boot_sector#The_IBM_PC_and_compatible_computers).
 Thus, I decided to solve Project Euler problem 26 using **16-bit ("real" mode) x86 assembly** (with the BIOS API for text output).